syncfusion-content/windowsforms-docs/WindowsForms/DocIo/Importing-and-Exporting.md

 * WordDocument.RenderAsImages(pageIndex, imageType): This is used to render/convert a particular page of the document into an image; it returns the resultant image of type Image.
 * WordDocument.RenderAsImages(pageIndex, noOfPages, imageType): This is used to render/convert multiple number of pages in the document, starting from the specified page index.
 It returns the resultant image of type Image[] array.

-> Note:
+N>
-> * Parameter "pageIndex" is a zero based index.
+N> Parameter "pageIndex" is a zero based index.
+N>
-> * Layouting the contents of a Word document as pages in the Essential DocIO is not exactly the same as the layouting in Microsoft Word.
+N>  Layouting the contents of a Word document as pages in the Essential DocIO is not exactly the same as the layouting in Microsoft Word.
 So, the total number of pages may vary slightly compared to that of the Microsoft Word.
+N>
-> * Currently, Word to Image conversion is not supported in Silverlight, WinRT and Windows Phone applications.
+N>  Currently, Word to Image conversion is not supported in Silverlight, WinRT and Windows Phone applications.
+N>
-> * You can refer to the_ [Word to PDF](http://docs.syncfusion.com/windowsforms) _Conversion for supported and unsupported elements in Word to Image conversion.
+N> You can refer to the _[Word to PDF](http://docs.syncfusion.com/windowsforms)_ Conversion for supported and unsupported elements in Word to Image conversion.

 The following code example lets you to render a Word document as image.